Table of contents

 Because the corporation gets the death benefit, the premium is also not considered taxable income for the key person.

-Have Questions About Life Insurance Taxation?
+Have Questions About Whether Life Insurance Premiums Are Tax-Deductible?

 Finding out the tax deductibility of insurance premiums can be a time-consuming and challenging process.
 In general, life insurance taxation is a complicated topic.
 For this reason, it’s always best to talk to a tax professional before you do anything.